-Thoughts on maps
+Thoughts on Maps

 River basin map of the world in rainbow colours by Grasshopper Geography.